Harold Dull: Contributions

-Watsu

 Dull is most notable for his work creating and developing Watsu.
 Watsu is a form of aquatic bodywork used for relaxation and passive aquatic therapy, characterized by one-on-one sessions in which a practitioner or therapist gently cradles, moves, stretches, and massages a receiver in chest-deep warm water.

 Worldwide Aquatic Bodywork Association (WABA)

 Dull founded the Worldwide Aquatic Bodywork Association (WABA), and served as president for various years.
 The Worldwide Aquatic Bodywork Registry (WABR) stores records for students and professional aquatic bodyworkers.

 Harbin Hot Springs massage school and Watsu facilities

 Harold Dull has had a long-term association with Harbin Hot Springs, widely known as the birthplace of Watsu.
 He lived there beginning in 1980 as a teacher and resident, owned and ran the massage school from 1985 to 2008, and helped design and build the extensive Watsu aquatic facilities.

 In 1979, the Niyama School of Healing Arts was established at Harbin Hot Springs.
 In 1985, the school was purchased by Harold Dull and renamed the School of Shiatsu and Massage, which was later bought and operated by the Worldwide Aquatic Bodywork Association (WABA).
 In 2008, the school was purchased and operated by the Bodywork Career Institute, LLC.
 In 2013, the school was purchased by Harbin Hot Springs and began operating under the name Harbin School of Healing Arts.